zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 upgrade-modem http://10.0.4.54:8000/debug_modem_sw
 ```

-.
+.<br>

-The reason we executed the admin command was because we needed to download arbitrary files to the device to match the first arbitrary file movement vulnerability we discovered.
+The reason we executed the admin command was because we needed to download arbitrary files to the device to match the first arbitrary file movement vulnerability we discovered.<br>
 The **upgrade-modem** management command can download any file to the **/tmp/modem_img directory** on the system

 ### 3.3 Hard-coded login credentials vulnerability

-The arbitrary file download vulnerability is a post-login vulnerability, so a login bypass vulnerability needs to be found.
+The arbitrary file download vulnerability is a post-login vulnerability, so a login bypass vulnerability needs to be found.<br>

-But the AP21 series actually only has a simple page for viewing information, and no login page.
+But the AP21 series actually only has a simple page for viewing information, and no login page.<br>
 But looking at the code in the /aruba/bin/swarm.cgi file, you can see the login api:

 ```